Abibubble/undead-choices/README.md

 * The characters are all zombies, to fit with the storyline.
 * The image in the progress bar is a dismembered hand, to fill the entire site with spooky theming.
 * The images at the end of the progress bar change depending on which ending the user gets.
-* The border is made of black pumpkins, to link with the Halloween theme.
+* There are two black pumpkins in the top corners of the header, to link with the Halloween theme.

 ### Wireframes